simongt/memor-eyes/README.md

 # MemorEyes

 MemorEyes is a card game in which all of the cards are laid face down on a surface and two cards are flipped face up over each turn.
-The object of the game is to turn over pairs of matching cards.
+The object of the game is to turn over pairs of matching suit cards.

 ![MemorEyes](./images/memor-eyes.jpg)

-This simple game app was adapted from General Assembly's [Dash](https://dash.generalassemb.ly/) learning curriculum.
+The idea for this simple game app was adopted from General Assembly's [Dash](https://dash.generalassemb.ly/) learning curriculum.

+## Getting Started

+There are no dependencies for this app.
+Simply download / clone this repo to your local machine, open `index.html`.
+It is currently desktop-ready, best viewed with at least 640px width and 668px height.

 ## Features